 1. Epicondylitis (The “Padel-Elbow”)

-It’s the player’s bane.
+It’s the player’s bogey team.
 This inflammation of the elbow tendons is often caused by poor technique or unsuitable equipment.

-- The cause: Too tight a racket grip, a pala that’s too heavy or too stiff, or hitting the ball solely with wrist strength rather than the whole arm.
+- The cause: Too tight a grip on the racket, a pala that is too heavy or too stiff, or hitting the ball only with wrist strength rather than with the whole arm.

 - How to avoid it: